 Tomlinson Hall, northeast corner Delaware & Market Streets

-In April 1871, an agreement was reached between Mrs. Tomlinson and the city, which was to become legal owner of the property on condition of paying Mrs. Tomlinson an annuity of $7,000 per annum, as long as she should live.
-Construction of the building began in 1885, completed in the spring of 1886 and designed by Dietrich Bohlen.
-(Bohlen also designed City Market, Roberts Park Methodist Episcopal Church and headquarters for the Hoosier Chapter, Victorian Society in America, Morris-Butler House.)
+In April 1871, an agreement was reached between Mrs. Tomlinson and the City, which was to become legal owner of the property on condition of paying Mrs. Tomlinson an annuity of $7,000 per annum, as long as she should live.
+Construction of the building began in 1885, completed in the spring of 1886, designed by Dietrich Bohlen, contractor, George W. Stanley.
+Bohlen also designed City Market, Roberts Park Methodist Episcopal Church and the Morris-Butler House.

 THE VISION REALIZED

 The dedication of the building took place on June 1, 1886, and was managed by the Grand Army.
 The festival featured a veteran actor of the time, James M. Murdock, who recited Sheridan’s Ride, “…as no other person ever did,” the newspaper said.
 The musical program included Lilli Lehman as principal soloist and Mrs. J. F. Frenzel, Mrs. H. Schurmann, Mrs. U.J.
 Hammond and other local artists of the day.